YouAzo96/immerse/README.md

 ## Overview

 Currently Immerse has not been containerized and deployed unfortunately.
-However we have made the local running easy
+However we have made the local running easy.
+Currently our main branch is jan_dev, not main

 ## Prerequistes
 Please make sure you have the following installed: